Skip to content

 3. There should be good reason to believe that the behavior being encouraged will improve the welfare of those being nudged.

-By aligning an effective communication to Gen Z’s preferences and habits, colleges and universities can attract more prospects, convert them toward enrollment, better engage their current students in co-curricular and academic life, and maintain stronger relationships with alumni.
+By aligning an effective communication with Gen Z’s preferences and habits, colleges and universities can attract more prospects, convert them toward enrollment, better engage their current students in co-curricular and academic life and maintain stronger relationships with alumni.

 How to Engage Gen Z Students with a Personalized Approach